kirega/rando/README.md

 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
 - For testing, run `MIX_ENV=test mix test`

-##### Configuration
-You may add and override the default configurations of this project by creating your custom configuration file within the `config` folder.

-The config file should be named in the format, `#{placeholder}.secret.exs` where the placeholder is the name of the enviroment.
-There is a provided `config/dev.secret.example.exs` to illustrate how to setup the custom config.
-#### 2. With docker-compose
+### 2. With docker-compose

-Depending on the platform you are running, you may find the required docker installation instructions [https://docs.docker.com/get-docker/](here)
+Depending on the platform you are running, you may find the required docker installation instructions [here](https://docs.docker.com/get-docker/)
 Once you have docker and docker-compose setup follow the below instruction:

 ```